Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 from the valve, reflect off the upstream boundary and return to the valve).
 The pressure

-predicted by the instantaneous valve closure calculation provides the
+predicted by the water hammer instantaneous valve closure calculation provides the

 engineer with the expected maximum pressure increase.
-The calculation can also be used in
+The water hammer calculation can also be used in

-reverse - to compute the pipe velocity - if a maximum pressure rise is input.
+reverse - to compute the pipe velocity - if a maximum pressure rise due to water hammer is input.
 For the

-"Click to Calculate" button to function, the pressure calculation requires registration, but the wave travel time calculation does not.
+"Click to Calculate" button to function, the water hammer pressure calculation requires registration, but the wave travel time calculation does not.

 One-dimensional momentum conservation for frictionless flow is used to derive the

-Joukowski equation.
+Joukowski equation for water hammer.
 The equation was developed for a liquid flowing steadily through a

-pipe and then instantly the velocity drops to zero due to a sudden valve closure.
+pipe and then instantly the velocity drops to zero due to a sudden valve closure in a water hammer event.
 The

 Joukowski equation's primary applicability is for a liquid velocity that drops to zero

-upon contacting a closed valve, the equation is valid for any instantaneous drop in
+upon contacting a closed valve causing water hammer, the equation is valid for any instantaneous drop in

 velocity, not necessarily a drop to zero velocity.
 The Joukowski equation is seen with and